We respect your Privacy

 - To any third party to whom you authorise us to disclose your personal data.

 These disclosures involve overseas storage and other overseas transfer, processing and use of your personal data, and disclosure to these third parties, including in or to countries or territories where the laws may provide a different level of data protection.
 Without limiting the foregoing, your data will be disclosed by us to our associated firms and vendors which conduct operational, technology and customer service functions in various jurisdictions including China, Hong Kong, Hungary, India, Japan, Singapore, United Kingdom and the United States of America and other countries where Morgan Stanley operates (Global Offices).
-When personal data is transferred to such countries or territories not recognised under applicable law as offering an adequate level of data protection, we have put in place appropriate data transfer mechanisms as required under applicable law, (such as the EU Standard Contractual Clauses), to ensure personal data remains protected.
+When personal data is transferred to countries or territories that are not recognised under applicable law as offering an adequate level of data protection, we have put in place appropriate data transfer mechanisms and conducted data transfer assessments, where required under applicable law, to ensure personal data remains protected.
 You can obtain a copy of the relevant data transfer mechanism we have put in place to protect personal data by contacting our Data Protection Office as described below.

 7. How do we protect your personal data we collect about you?